wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

       Not only that, Load Balancers are <strong>a single point of failure</strong>.
 So an alternative is needed which has been architected for resilience and high availability to failures in individual nodes, Availability Zones, and whole Regions.

    <a name="MismatchF"></a>
-   F. In an effort mitigate the network features lacking, many developers now spend too much time coding network-related communication logic into each application program (for retries, tracing, secure TLS, etc.).
+   F. In an effort mitigate the network features lacking, many developers now feel they spend too much time <strong>coding network-related communication logic</strong> into each application program (for retries, tracing, secure TLS, etc.).
+When different developers use different techniques for that, errors occur which are difficult to track down.

 ### Kubernetes a partial solution

    <a target="_blank" href="https://wilsonmar.github.com/kubernetes">Kubernetes (largely from Google)</a> has been popular as "orchestrator" to replace instances of pods (holding Containers) when any of them go offline.

-   NOTE: Kubernetes is currently not mature when it comes to adding more pods (to scale up) or removing pods (to scale down).

    However, core Kubernetes currently still has these deficiencies: